AbdelrhmanBassiouny/entity_query_language/doc/intro.md

 - [Example with `And` + `OR`](example_with_and_or.md): This shows an example of using `And` with `Or` together.
 - [Example with `Not`](example_with_not.md): This shows an example of using `Not`.
 - [Example with Joining Multiple Sources](example_with_joining_multiple_sources.md): This shows an example of using and joining multiple sources in your query.
-- [Example with Inference](example_with_inference.md): This shows an example of writing inference rules in EQL.
+- [Example with Rule Inference](example_with_inference.md): This shows an example of writing inference rules in EQL.
+- [Example with Predicates](example_with_predicate.md): This shows how to write and use reusable predicates in queries.
+- [Example with Predicate Style Query/Rule](example_with_predicate_style_query.md): This shows queries and rules written in predicate (functional) style.

 ## To Cite: